ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

 Refer to the [Implementation](#Implementation) section for more information about the features of the application, and how they are implemented in code.

+Refer to [CI/CD](#cicd) for more information about the Continuous Integration and Continuous Deployment processes is implemented in GitHub Actions.

-Refer to [Logging, Housekeeping and CI/CD](#Logging-Housekeeping-and-CICD) for more information about the logging, housekeeping and CI/CD processes of the application, so that you are better able to maintain the application.
+Refer to [Logging and Housekeeping](#Logging-And-Housekeeping) for more information about the logging and housekeeping processes of the application, so that you are better able to maintain the application.

 ## Design